surniaulula/wpsso-rrssb/readme.txt

 <h3>WPSSO RRSSB Add-on Features</h3>

-Extends the features of the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) (required plugin).

 Include responsive social sharing buttons in many locations:

 * Above and/or below your content, excerpt text, WooCommerce short description, and WooCommerce add to cart.